Autoimmune Diseases

 2. Type 1 Diabetes (T1D)

-Type 1 diabetes is an autoimmune condition characterized by destroying insulin-producing beta cells in the pancreas.
+Type 1 diabetes is an autoimmune condition characterized by the destruction of insulin-producing beta cells in the pancreas.
 This autoimmune attack leads to a deficiency of insulin, a hormone essential for regulating blood sugar levels.
 Without adequate insulin production, glucose cannot enter cells to provide energy, resulting in chronic hyperglycemia (high blood sugar) and metabolic disturbances.
 T1D typically manifests in childhood or adolescence but can occur at any age.

 3. Lupus (Systemic Lupus Erythematosus)